-Complete Guide to Making SonoFlex Wireless: 3 Adapter Alternatives
+Complete Guide to Making SonoFlex Wireless: 4 Adapter Alternatives

 SonoFlex is a wired microphone developed by Cloudvocal specifically for live instrument performances.
 Drawing on our experience in live sound, we designed every detail—from the microphone capsule and gooseneck to the mount and cable adapters—with one goal in mind: to give performers maximum adaptability on stage.
 With its stable, clear sound quality, SonoFlex empowers musicians to perform with confidence and express themselves freely in any live setting.

-Besides connecting to mixers, consoles and other pro audio equipments via standard XLR cables, SonoFlex can also be expanded into a wireless microphone system through different adapter cables.
+Besides connecting to mixers, consoles and other pro audio equipment via standard XLR cables, SonoFlex can also be expanded into a wireless microphone system through different adapter cables.
 This process is not difficult at all – after reading this article, you’ll definitely understand the principles and know how to implement it.

 Basic Knowledge About Wireless Microphones